During your pregnancy you'll be offered a test for infections that can affect you and your baby, such as hepatitis B, syphilis and HIV.

 Women carrying hepatitis B may have no signs of infection.
-Without a test, you wouldn't know if you were carrying it.
+Without a test, you wouldn't know if you were infected.

 If the test shows that you're carrying hepatitis B, you'll be given specialist treatment.
-A course of immunisation from birth can usually prevent infection in babies born to mothers carrying it.
+A course of immunisation from birth can usually prevent infection in babies born to mothers carrying Hepatitis B.